PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 You can find additional information about Plaster at the [GitHub page](https://github.com/PowerShell/Plaster)

 # TROUBLESHOOTING NOTE
-This topic is not yet complete and Plaster is not yet v1.
+This topic is not yet complete.

 # SEE ALSO
 - https://github.com/PowerShell/Plaster